arrow_back close

 Referral Criteria for Adapted Access:

-• Children or youth with a documented diagnosis of a physical disability (not a primary learning disability)
+• Client has a diagnosis of a physical disability (not a primary learning disability.)